Dzynioo/laravel-forum/readme.md

 ### Step 4: Install a UI preset

-As of 5.6.0, a `forum:install` command is available for installing UI presets.
-The available preset options are `bootstrap` (for a Bootstrap 5 UI) and `tailwind` (for a Tailwind CSS UI).
+A `forum:preset-install {name}` command is available for installing UI presets.
+Run `forum:preset-list` to see a list of available presets.
 You must install one of these to publish the corresponding views to your application.
 For example:

-`php artisan forum:install tailwind`
+`php artisan forum:preset-install livewire-tailwind`

 ### Additional steps